|[diecast models] - [information] - [links] - [news] - [plastic models] - [resin models] - [trams] - [xtra]|

 source.
 Photographs will be acknowledged and if requested, a copyright

-There are several bus model specialists based in Hong Kong - the following three following all have English websites:-
+There are several bus model specialists based in Hong Kong - the following three all have English websites:-

 Jotus Model Depot who specialise in mail order, accepting credit cards through a secure site

 I have attempted to seek the appropriate permissions to use the various photographs on the site, however, if your photograph appears, for which I have not sought your permission for its use, please e-mail me and it will be removed immediately.

 All the information included on this site is provided in good faith and I cannot therefore accept any responsibility or liability for any errors or omissions.

 All photographs are copyright of Oriental Model Buses unless acknowledged to another source.
 You are NOT welcome to use any material or photographs without prior written permission from the owner.